January

 Birthday of American actor & playwright Sam Shepard [1943-2017] in Fort Sheridan, Illinois.

-Early in November: The McDonald's fast food chain offers the
+Early in November or December: The McDonald's fast food chain offers the

-McRib sandwich for a short time each year in the U.S.A., ending around
+McRib sandwich for a short time each year in the U.S.A., lasting around

 11th